Flixbox/lp-compat/README.md

 You can use the ![discord-bot](https://img.shields.io/static/v1?label=Discord%20bot%20on&message=Railway&color=blueviolet&style=flat&logo=railway) to add the app to the list. [![discuss-discord](https://img.shields.io/static/v1?label=Discuss&message=on%20Discord&color=7289DA&style=flat&logo=discord)](https://discord.gg/RS5ddYf7mw)

-Alternatively, you can log in on the website to add an app.
-After logging in, an "add app" button will appear.
-Additionally, you can edit apps while logged in.
+Alternatively, you can log in with Discord on the website to add an app.
+After logging in, options to add and edit apps will be shown.

 # Handling Issues and Pull Requests